Skip to content

 Get real answers out of chat.
 Ask a concrete performance question and Pulsy routes it to the right analyst, runs the query, and streams the answer.
 What changes the result: your active profile, the scope, and which analyst the question implies (Sponsored Ads vs. DSP are separate — a cross-channel question needs both).

-Turn an analysis into a report.
+Turn an analysis into a report or a saved dashboard.
 Once a data question has returned, ask Pulsy to make a report from it; reports are composed from a fixed set of building blocks (KPI bands, insight cards, charts, tables), so their shape is predictable.
+The Overview Dashboard and Event Monitoring surfaces can also plan a dashboard from a prompt, preview it, save/edit it, and retain execution history.

-The recurring reporting surfaces — weekly reports, custom AI reports, and report templates/schedules.
-Note that creating a schedule is one of the few writes a viewer-role user can make, because it touches only Pulsy’s database, not Amazon.
+The recurring reporting surfaces — weekly reports, custom AI reports, report templates/schedules, and shared reports.
+Chat answers can also be shared as links, but sharing is team-scoped rather than public: a same-team member can read it, while a member viewing from another current scope is asked to switch.
+Creating a schedule is one of the few writes a viewer-role user can make, because it touches only Pulsy’s database, not Amazon.

 The structured, multi-step budget/bid optimization run, with its own staged approval gates (and optional auto-approval).
 Remember the live caveat: autonomous budget changes reach Amazon for one pilot brand today; for everyone else the cycle computes and previews but doesn’t send.

-Teams, country, and connecting Amazon accounts/profiles (and off-Amazon data — see Data & coverage).
+Teams, country, connecting Amazon accounts/profiles, and team channels (and off-Amazon data — see Data & coverage).
 This is the prerequisite for everything above: no resolved scope, no answers.